 UNEP is custodian of Target 17.7 of the Sustainable Development Goals, regarding the promotion of environmentally sound technologies (ESTs).
 The key associated indicator, 17.7.1, is the total amount of approved funding for developing countries to promote the development, transfer, dissemination and diffusion of environmentally sound technologies.

 The purpose of this proposal is to develop a methodology for tracking such funding.
-The Expert Group set up by UNEP has suggested a two-pronged approach to:
+The Expert Group set up by UNEP has suggested a two-pronged approach:

 Level 1.
 Use globally available data to create a proxy of funding flowing to developing countries for environmentally sound technologies, or of trade in environmentally sound technologies